falkodev/apos-nuxt-demo/README.md

 }
 ```

-The whole Nav component is the following:
+The whole `Nav.vue` component is the following:

 ```js
 <template>